- Development Costs Based on the Types of AI Agents

 - Geographical Location: Development costs vary by region due to differences in labor rates and operational expenses.

-Key Insight: Balancing expertise and location can optimize AI agent software development cost without compromising quality.
+Key Insight: Balancing expertise and location can optimize the cost to develop an AI agent without compromising quality.

 Time-to-Market Requirements

-Accelerated development timelines can greatly impact the cost to develop AI agent software:
+Accelerated development timelines can greatly impact the cost to develop an AI agent software:

 - Expedited Development: Rushed timelines may require additional resources, increasing costs.